-Configurations on the serial ports shall be modified according to the hardware layout of the DUT.

-If you want to use UART1 as the HCI communications interface, define the HCI_UART_ID macro as APP_UART_ID_1 in GR5515_SK.h.
-Modify the UART pin macro in the GR5515_SK.h based on the UART I/O mapping on the DUT.
-For more information about I/O multiplexing on GR551x SoCs, refer to GR551x Datasheet
+- Configurations listed above are used when an SK Board serves as a DUT.
+You need to modify the settings of the serial ports according to the hardware layout of the DUT in use. - If you want to use UART1 as the HCI communications interface, define the HCI_UART_ID macro as APP_UART_ID_1 in GR5515_SK.h.
+Modify the UART pin macro in GR5515_SK.h based on the UART I/O mapping on the DUT.
+For more information about I/O multiplexing on GR551x SoCs, refer to GR551x Datasheet.